 \subsubsection{Training process}

-Both the 1D and 2D CNN models, as well as the ensemble network, were trained using categorical cross-entropy as the loss function.
-The Adam optimizer~\cite{ref:Kingma2014}, with a learning rate of $10^{-3}$, was employed for weight optimization.
+Both the 1D and 2D CNN models, as well as the ensemble network, were developed using the PyTorch library~\cite{ref:Pytorch} and trained on four NVIDIA Tesla V100 GPUs.
+All models were trained using categorical cross entropy as the loss function and Adam optimizer~\cite{ref:Kingma2014} with an initial learning rate of $10^{-3}$.
+The learning rate was controlled by PyTorch's \texttt{ReduceLROnPlateau} method.
 During the training of the 1D and 2D CNNs, we implemented the curriculum learning technique~\cite{ref:Bengio2009}.
 This method involves initially training with high SNR samples and progressively incorporating lower SNR samples, thereby improving learning efficiency and model performance.

-The 1D CNN underwent 300 epochs of training with a mini-batch size of 1024.
-In contrast, the 2D CNN was trained for 45 epochs using a mini-batch size of 36.
-The ensemble network's training lasted for 25 epochs with a mini-batch size of 256.
-All models were developed using the PyTorch library~\cite{ref:Pytorch} and trained on four NVIDIA Tesla V100 GPUs.
+The 1D CNN underwent 300 epochs of training with a minibatch size of 1024.
+In contrast, the 2D CNN was trained for 45 epochs using a minibatch size of 36.
+The ensemble network's training lasted for 25 epochs with a minibatch size of 256.